 A letter will be sent signposting you to local agencies who can give you independent advice relating to debt, benefits and money management.

 If you do experience any issues with paying your rent, please contact your rent income office on 0800 137 111.

-If no arrangement is made to clear the arrears within four weeks of a Notice of Seeking Possession being served, we may apply to the county court for a possession order.
+If no arrangement is made to clear the debt within 90 days of a Notice of Possession being served, we may apply to the county court for a possession order.
 You must attend the court hearing.